FunkFrog/ShareSuite/README.md

 ### `2.0.1`
 - Fixed an issue regarding Scavengers dropping less items than intended.
 - Fixed an issue where other mods were unable to access shared money while inside the bazaar.

-### `2.0.0`
-- The mod turns 1 year old in a handful of days!
-Happy birthday, ShareSuite!
-Thank you, everyone, for your continued support of the mod <3
-- **MAJOR** Full completion of the Shared Equipment system
-    - Equipment Drones no longer de-sync Shared Equipment
-        - When purchased, everybody sharing the equipment with the player activating the drone has their equipment removed from their inventory
-        - If a blacklisted equipment is spent, only that equipment is used
-        - Blacklisted equipment are left alone if a shared equipment is used to purchase
-    - Adds a new config option to control how shared equipment handles blacklisted equips
-    - Blacklisted equipment are now handled in two toggleable modes:
-        - Drop Item Mode: If you have a blacklisted equipment, drop it next to you and get the new item
-        - Leave Alone Mode: If you have a blacklisted equipment, don't do anything to it
-- **MAJOR** Addition of brand new shiny rich text messages
-    - Rich messages tell you who exactly got what
-    - The messages will state if an item isn't shared
-    - If randomized loot sharing is on, the message will tell who got what items
-- ShareSuite gets an updated logo!
-    - To celebrate one year of ShareSuite, we've now got an updated logo with new characters and items!
-- Finally fix the bug with the crowdfunder desyncing shared money
-    - Definitely didn't leave this uncorrected for a year.
-    - And we definitely didn't only get a bug report about 2 months ago.
-Nope!
-- Scavenger now drops an appropriate amount of items for the runs
-- Add another entrypoint for other mods to check the status of shared money
-- Fixes a bug concerning Ghor's Tome not adding gold
-- Fixes an issue with Sacrifice creating WAY too many dropped items
-- Blacklist more maps for interactables scaling to prevent chests from going where they shouldn't be
-- Fixes an issue where picking up items would display [0] after the item
-- Fixes an issue where randomized shared loot would sometimes crash the game

 **Looking for the changelogs for versions older then 5 prior?
 [Click here!](https://github.com/FunkFrog/RoR2SharedItems/blob/master/PreviousVersions.md)**